theREDspace/wdio-roku-service/README.md

 ```
 ### .env
-See the `.env.example` file.
-Copy it and rename it to `.env` within your WebdriverIO project that uses this service.
-You will probably want to put it in your `.gitignore` as well.
+See the .env.example file.
+Copy it and rename it to .env within your project.
+You will probably want to put it in your .gitignore as well.

-* `ROKU_IP` should be the IP of your Roku.
+* ROKU_IP should be the IP of your Roku.
 The commands will use this IP to communicate with it.
 This is required.
-* `ROKU_USER` and `ROKU_PW`: Login credentials are needed to install an archive, as well as for taking screenshots.
+* ROKU_USER and ROKU_PW: Login credentials are needed to install an archive, as well as for taking screenshots.

 ## Changed Functions
 ### Browser